Chicago Architecture is one of a kind!

 I found a really helpful reference to the unique architectural styles of Chicago in a Curbed Chicago article and I am using their info here.

 I was commissioned to create this painting of The Marlborough.
-This beautiful building was designed by architect Robert DeGolyer who also designed other luxury apartment buildings in the early 1900s, all along Chicago’s lakefront from the Gold Coast to the northern boundaries of Lincoln Park.
+Referencing this information from Chicago.Designslinger The building was designed by architect Robert DeGolyer who also designed other luxury apartment buildings in the early 1900’s along Chicago’s lakefront, from the Gold Coast to the northern boundaries of Lincoln Park.
+At the Marlborough, DeGolyer chose Adamesque details, a style named for 18th century British architect Robert Adam, to finish out the exterior.
+It was an appropriate choice given that Duke of Marlborough built one of the most impressive houses ever constructed in Britain.

 Mid-Century Modern Homes

-As in most cities in America, Chicago has it share of Mid-Century Modern homes and many such as these have unique features.
+As in most large and architecturally interesting cities in America, Chicago has it share of Mid-Century Modern homes and many such as these well loved homes, have unique features.
+My favorite source of Mid-Century Modern homes was in the Beverly neighborhood, as you can see here.

-I hope you have enjoyed this mini-tour of Chicago architecture.
-These hand-crafted original portraits that capture the special memories of each of these homes are now proudly on display inside these lovely Chicago houses.
+I hope you have enjoyed this mini-tour of Chicago architecture and feel I have represented the personality of this great city.
+Most of these hand-crafted original portraits that capture the special memories of each homes are now proudly on display inside these lovely Chicago houses.
+If you would like me to create a special painting of your Chicago home, just get in touch!